 The key thing that you need to know is this: is it a good brand? i.e. does it design and sell great quality bikes?
 If we stock it, then the answer is yes.
 Most of the bikes that we sell are made in East or South Asia, using production technology that was that was perfected in Taiwan in the eighties and their quality, is spot-on.
 Otherwise, there is Gazelle - still made in the Netherlands, and Brompton - made for cities in that great city of London.
 Then of course, there is all that subjective stuff about brand values.
 No doubt they (and we), will want to tell you their 'stories,' but our brands are all good quality and in our sector of the market, broadly equivalent, so we say don't get too hung up on brands.
 You can find out more about them here.

-All our bikes come with one year's free servicing.
+All our bikes come with one year's free servicing and two weeks free insurance.